Thomas L. Sloan: Society of American Indians (SAI)

 Sloan was one of the founding members of the Society of American Indians.
 He served as a member of its executive council and was its first vice president.
 Later, however, Sloan stepped down from his position as vice president in part due to some rumors about his past.
 Sloan was eventually named president of the organization, winning over Charles Eastman and Captain Raymond Bonin for the seat.
 Sloan was the Editor-in-chief of American Indian Magazine, and he supervised other well-known editors such as Clark Wissler, Frederick W. Hodge, and others.
 During WWI and after, Sloan and the other editors used the journal to advocate for Native American law reform and citizenship, similar to the ideas he had shared in the previously mentioned "Talks and Thoughts".
 In addition, they also worked alongside African American Peers like W.E.B DuBois in debates about racial uplift.
-Although Sloan and the other editors had high expectations for the journal, it would publish its last issue in August of 1920.
+Although Sloan and the other editors had high expectations for the journal, it would publish its last issue in August 1920.

 According to Frederick E. Hoxie, Sloan retreated into the background of the Society for a time due to his aggressive nature.

 Under Sloan's direction as president, the SAI began an aggressive lobby for Indian citizenship.
 This entrance into partisan politics was not supported by all members of the society, and a few resigned from their positions.
 Sloan continued his efforts with the plea that Native Americans did not have religious freedom; this was a claim no other president of the society had ever said.
 He remained optimistic for the Society until it was disbanded in 1923.

 Sloan, and others in the SAI, believed that Native Americans could contribute greatly to American society through good Christian beliefs, and saw many tribal traditions as unrealistic for the modern world and were instead just something to be remembered.
 According to Laurence Hauptman, Sloan was heavily influenced by Dr. Carlos Montezuma in the aftermath of the Society of American Indians.

 American Indian Federation (AIF)

 Thomas Sloan was also a member and leader of the American Indian Federation.
 Sloan echoed the call of other members of the AIF to abolish the BIA and thought that the Indian Reorganization Act would fail.
-He testified during the House Committee on Indian Affairs' hearings on the subject in February of 1935.
+He testified during the House Committee on Indian Affairs' hearings on the subject in February 1935.
 Sloan argued that the only way for Indians to develop was for them to be able to handle problems on their without government supervision.
 He claimed that as long as the BIA existed that supervision would always exist.

 After the Federation failed to overturn the IRA or abolish the BIA in the hearings, the organization splintered.
 A majority went on to support a new "Settlement Bill"; however, Sloan was among many of the original leadership of the AIF that opposed the bill.